-Mairhi, the Public Programme Manager, and Will and Ellie, the Public Programme Administrators, organise and run all of the evening, weekend and short courses at the Academy.
+Mhairi, the Public Programme Manager, and Will and Ellie, the Public Programme Administrators, organise and run all of the evening, weekend and short courses at the Academy.
 As an academic student at the Academy, you are entitled to free places on these courses (subject to availability and some other conditions).
 You will need to speak to this team in order to book a place on a short course.

-The Marketing Team will be there to assist you in marketing and organising your graduate exhibition, and may be able to give you advice in relation to other exhibitions and events you organise whilst at the Academy.
-They may also contact students from time to time if they need to photograph artwork for publicity purposes, or put together information relating to news stories about the Academy.
+Ernestine, our Multimedia Design Coordinator may contact students from time to time if they need to photograph artwork for publicity purposes, or put together information relating to news stories about the Academy.